OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 3. Remap the 3 input variables (UPN -> bot.UserId, Title -> Var_AskTitle, Desc -> Var_AskDesc)

-4. Save the Esclate topic and re-test in PVA Test UI
+4. Save the Escalate topic and re-test in PVA Test UI

 **Publish the bot to your end users**